Thunder-BoLT1/GameBoy/README.md

 ## 📋 Features

-- 🔧 Bare-metal game engine (no RTOS or external libraries)
+- 🔧 Bare-metal game engine (no external libraries)
 - 🎮 Suite of classic-style games with unique mechanics
 - 👥 Two-player gameplay supported in select games
 - 🖼️ Optimized graphics for 8-bit rendering on ILI9486